Frankalexej/COMP2113GroupProject/README.md

 Tan Lihui, Yuan Jing

 ## Game Description
 This is a simple round-based strategy, player-versus-player game.
-Setting in a war background, player acts as the commander of a country, who controls the army and factories.
+Setting in a war background, two players act as commanders of two hostile countries, who can control each side's army and factories to win the war (occupy enermy's capital).
 Once the game starts, it will display a 2D grid map.
 Each grid has a terrain feature which is not changable.
 Different types of terrain have different features, one of which could be occupied by troops or buildings(which are called Occupiers).
-Two players could act in turn, including moving troops(maybe starting a battle), healing soldiers/building, gernerating troops, updating factories.
+Two players could act in turn, including moving troops(maybe starting a battle), healing soldiers/buildings, generating troops, building factories.
 Note: The player can just choose make one change in one turn. i.e. He cannot do two things in one turn.
-Players should try his best to manage his army and factories to occupy enermy's capital.

 ## Rules:
 ### New game and load previous record: